guettli/programming-guidelines/README.rst

     class MyTest(unittest.TestCase):
         def test_foo(self):
             foo=Foo()
-            self.assertEqual(42, foo.find_answer_to_the_ultimate_question_of_life_the_universe_and_everything())
+            self.assertEqual(42, foo.find_answer())

 Don't search the needle in a haystack.
 Inject dynamite and let it explode .........................................................................

 Imagine you have a huge code base which was written by a nerd which is gone since several months.
 Somewhere in the code a database row gets updated.
 This update should not happen, and you can't find the relevant source code line during the first minutes.
 You can reproduce this failure in a test environment.
 What can you do?
 You can start a debugger and jump through the lines which get executed.
 Yes, this works.
 But this can take long, it is like "Searching the needle in a haystack".
-Here is a different way: Add a constraint trigger to your database which fires on the unwanted modification.
+Here is a different way: Add a constraint or trigger to your database which fires on the unwanted modification.
 Execute the code and BANG. you get the relevant code line with a nice stacktrace.
 This way you get the solution provided on a silver plattern with minimal effort :-)

 With other words: Don't waste time with searching.

 Sometimes you can't use a database constraint to find the relevant stacktrace, but often there are other ways.....

-If you can't use a database constraing, maybe this helps: Raise Exception on unwanted syscall http://stackoverflow.com/a/42669844/633961
+If you can't use a database constraint, maybe this helps: Raise Exception on unwanted syscall http://stackoverflow.com/a/42669844/633961

 If you want to find the line where unwanted output in stdout gets emitted: http://stackoverflow.com/a/43210881/633961